katerinanavab/webdocs/docs/unit02/proj202.md

 4. 🟪 **Make Rectangles with Divs:**
 	* In your `HTML` file, add a `<div>` with an `id="building-1"` to represent a **structure** in your town (like a house, store, or office building).
 	* In your `CSS` file, style it to give it a unique color and position it on the page.
+	* Feel free to choose a different color, size, or position for your building.
 ```css
 #building-1 {
 	background-color: lightgray;